MSHSL State Debate Tournament

 - I can flow next to everything in PF but that does not mean that it's always strategically smart.
 Your priority should be to be clear.
 Make sure you enunciate so that your opponent can understand you, efficiency and eloquence in later speeches will define your speaks.

 - Please be polite and civil and it is everyone’s responsibility to de-escalate the situation as much as possible when it grows too extreme.
-Do not yell.
+I really dislike yelling and super-aggressive crossfire in particular.
 Understand your privileges and use that to respect and empower others.

 Speaker Point Breakdown